 Art historians will tell you that collage began around the beginning of the last century, when Picasso and Braque pasted some papers onto their paintings.
 It is assumed that what people did with cut paper and cut-outs of pictures before then belongs entirely in the realm of amateur folk crafts, and cannot be classified as “art.”
 However, people around the world have been creating beautiful work with paper and cutting devices for centuries.

-One of my favorites is the eighteenth century English aristocrat Mrs. Mary Delany (1700-1788).
-Beginning at age 72 and continuing for ten years until her eyesight began to fail, she created almost 1,000 botanical illustrations from cut paper.
+Mary Delany, beginning at age 72, created almost 1,000 botanical illustrations from cut paper.
+She worked on them until her eyesight began to fail in her early 80s.
 Her pictures were made with incredibly intricate detail.
 She would cut out with exact precision each tiny detail of a plant—individual stamens, bits of pollen, cactus spines...
-She called her works “Paper Mosaicks,” and that is partly why I like to use the term paper mosaic collage for my own pictures.
+She called her works “Paper Mosaicks,” and that is partly why I liked to use the term paper mosaic collage for my own pictures.